sharetribe/flex-docs/src/docs/tutorial-listings/favorite-saunas/index.md

   resource
 - the Redux action then calls _currentUserShowSuccess_, which updates the _currentUser_ in the store with the updated resource
-- the _currentUser_ prop that we pass from ListingPageCoverPhoto to OrderPanel is mapped to Redux state, so any changes to currentUser in state are immediately reflected in the prop
+- the _currentUser_ prop that we pass from ListingPageCarousel to OrderPanel is mapped to Redux state, so any changes to currentUser in state are immediately reflected in the prop